The Imaginarium of Doctor Parnassus: Release

 Before it was finished, the film had already received healthy interest from worldwide distributors and had sold out across the world.
 However, it received mild response from many distributors in the United States.
 Gilliam said that Fox Searchlight Pictures and other distributors had declined to release it in the US.
 Eventually, its US distribution rights were acquired by Sony Pictures Worldwide Acquisitions Group, which released it in the US through Sony Pictures Classics.
 The US was the last territory in which it was sold.
-Gilliam said that his team asked for $4 million for selling the US rights, but eventually couldn't get it.
+Gilliam said that his team asked for $4 million for selling the US rights, but ultimately couldn't get it.

 Box office

 According to Reuters, the film debuted at No. 3 on its first weekend at the UK box office.
 The film debuted at No. 2 in both France and Italy, generating the year's third-best box office return on an opening weekend in Italy.
 Said Roberto Proia, distribution chief of the film's Italian distributor Moviemax, about its surprisingly warm reception, "Almost two years after his death, Ledger has a huge fanbase which, along with the rest of the stellar cast, certainly contributed hugely. [...]
 We also found out that teenagers massively love Gilliam, and we did not expect this.
 He really has rock star status."
 Eventually, the film had earned about $54,119,168 theatrically in the countries outside North America.

 It earned $415,233 on its North American limited opening Christmas weekend (25–27 December 2009), being presented in 48 theatres with an average of $8,651.
 Its second weekend (1–3 January 2010) set an average of $7,684 with a gross of $368,836 which totaled $1,029,821 domestically.
 Releasing in 607 North American theatres, it took eleventh place on its opening wide release box office weekend (8–10 January 2010) with earnings of $1,762,637, an average of only $2,904 and a total of $2,989,290.
 Eventually, the film had earned $7,689,607 theatrically in North America.

-According to the working partner of William Vince, the film had already made its budget back even before it opened in North America.
+According to executive producer David Valleau, the film had already made its budget back even before it opened in North America.

 Home media

 The film was released on DVD and Blu-ray in the United Kingdom (Region 2) on 29 March 2010, by Lionsgate Home Entertainment.
 Supplementary material includes an audio commentary and an introduction by Gilliam, deleted scenes, wardrobe test for Heath Ledger, visual FX feature, and three featurettes titled "Behind the Mirror", "Building the Temple", and "UK Premiere".

 The DVD and Blu-ray were released in the US on 27 April 2010.
-The film went on to bigger success in US ancillary markets, with more than $10,445,997 in US Blu-ray and DVD sales alone.
+The film went on to bigger success in US ancillary markets, with more than $11,657,192 in US Blu-ray and DVD sales alone.